andreleon/critical-style-snapshot/README.md

 [PostCSS Clean](https://github.com/leodido/postcss-clean) **Minify the CSS**
 >PostCss plugin to minify your CSS

-Using these optimizations I was able to reduce the ourputted CSS size by around 80%.
-Ofcourse you are free to choose any other CSS optimization tools, this is just what worked best for me 😉
+Using these optimizations I was able to reduce the outputted CSS size by around 80%.
+Ofcourse you are free to choose any other CSS optimization tools, this is just what worked best for me..

 ## TODO
 - Implement loader for the slower `getMatchedCSSRules()` polyfill